-- Sweet the moments, rich in blessing, Which before the cross I spend; Life, and health, and peace possessing From the sinner's dying Friend.
-Love and grief my heart dividing, With my tears his feet I'll bathe; Still in faith and hope abiding, Life deriving from his death, - O how blesséd is the station!
-Low before the cross I'll lie, While I see Divine compassion Pleading in the Victim's eye.
+- 1. Sweet the moments, rich in blessing,

+Which before the cross I spend;

+Life, and health, and peace possessing

+From the sinner's dying Friend.

+- With my tears his feet I'll bathe; Still in faith and hope abiding, Life deriving from his death.

+- O how blessêd is the station!

+Low before the cross I'll lie,

+While I see Divine compassion

+Pleading in the Victim's eye.